Will Cardinals be second-half sellers?

 "For me, this looks like right around a .500 club," said an American League scout.
 "They should smash the Cincinnatis of the world, and I do think you'll see Milwaukee taper off.
 [The Cardinals] should more than hold their own with those teams.
 But I just don't see them competing with Chicago, and I think Pittsburgh is going to pick it up here soon.
 I see them finishing third in the long run."

 The Cardinals took a hit in February when top prospect Alex Reyes ruptured his ulnar collateral ligament and needed Tommy John surgery.
 All those high-leverage innings have taken a toll on Adam Wainwright, and Michael Wacha's 1.51 WHIP suggests he's not the same guy he was before a series of shoulder issues.
-But the rotation still ranks fourth in the NL in ERA (3.89) and fifth in strikeouts (389) and innings (414), so it's the least of the Cardinals' problems.
+But the rotation still ranks fourth in the NL in ERA (3.94) and strikeouts (387) and fifth in innings (426 ⅔), so it's the least of the Cardinals' problems.

 Of bigger concern, several position players who were counted on as lineup mainstays have either regressed or failed to break out.
 Randal Grichuk, the prime offender, is trying to address his issues with Triple-A Memphis, and Stephen Piscotty and Aledmys Diaz are navigating the growth process as they deal with the demands of being featured players on a contender at age 26.